MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000762-scenario-include.md

-See the details of the components and operations to execute a production order.
+Explore the details of the components and operations needed to complete a production order.